Superradiance -- the 2020 Edition: Milestones

-\item[1916] Few months later, Schwarzschild derives the first solution of Einstein's equations, describing the gravitational field generated by a mass point~\cite{Schwarzschild:1916uq}.
+\item[1916] Shortly afterwards, Schwarzschild~\cite{Schwarzschild:1916uq} and Droste~\cite{Droste:2017} derive the first solution of Einstein's equations, describing the gravitational field generated by a point mass.
 Most of the subtleties and implications of this solution will only be understood many years later.

 \item[1920s] In order to unify electromagnetism with GR, Kaluza and Klein propose a model in which the spacetime has five dimensions, one of which is compactified on a circle~\cite{Kaluza:1921tu,Klein:1926tv}.